Concussion Screening for the Spring Season

 Sports Awards Night

 The ASB has made a change to the sports awards night celebration.
 In the past, ASB has hosted one celebration per season (3 total, fall, winter & spring) This year, we will have one BIG celebration at the end of the year for all athletes in all seasons.
 The ALL sports awards night will be held on May 21st in the gymnasium.
 Please save the date.
-More details to come has plans are finalized.

 - CHS Coaches